-There is no single solution to food poverty, but there are immediate steps and long-term strategies that make a definitive impact in the communities we serve.
-With 13 trucks on the road, 6 days a week, Philabundance can respond to the critical needs of the Delaware Valley by increasing access to emergency food for those who need it most.
-In addition, by addressing the issue of food poverty, we are also strengthening the hunger safety net for future generations by improving access to food assistance resources..
+There is no single solution to hunger and food insecurity, but there are immediate steps and long-term strategies that make a definitive impact in the communities we serve.
+With 13 trucks on the road, 5 days a week, Philabundance can respond to the critical needs of the Delaware Valley by increasing access to emergency food for those who need it most.
+In addition, by addressing the issue of food poverty, we are also strengthening the hunger safety net for future generations by improving access to food resources..

-- Direct Services - Our series of direct service programs enables Philabundance to improve public access to emergency food to those struggling to find food.
-This includes programs like our Food Help Line, Emergency Food Boxes, Community Food Center and more.
+- Direct Neighborhood Distribution Programs– Our series of direct neighborhood distribution programs enables Philabundance to improve public access to nutritious food staples to those struggling to put nutritious food on the table.
 Click here for a complete list of programs.

 - Member Agencies – Nearly 400 food cupboards, shelters, emergency kitchens and more comprise the Philabundance network.
 Along with our direct neighborhood distribution programs and Community Kitchen, they are the frontline of our operation and get the much needed food into the hands of neighbors who need it most.